bhurwitz33/be487-fall-2023/exercises/04_project_setup/04_01-organization.md

 # Project Organization

 ## Questions:
-- "How can I organize my file system for a new bioinformatics project?"
+- How can I organize my file system for a new bioinformatics project?
-- "How can I document my work?"
+- How can I document my work?

 Objectives:
-- "Create a file system for a bioinformatics project."
+- Create a file system for a bioinformatics project.
-- "Explain what types of files should go in your `docs`, `data`, and `results` directories."
-- "Use the `history` command and a text editor like `nano` to document your work on your project."
+- Use the `history` command and a text editor like `nano` to document your work on your project.

 Keypoints:
-- "Spend the time to organize your file system when you start a new project.
-Your future self will thank you!"
+- Spend the time to organize your file system when you start a new project.
+Your future self will thank you!
-- "Always save a write-protected copy of your raw data."

 ## Getting your project started